 Complications of herpes zoster include postherpetic neuralgia, stroke, arteritis (particularly in immunocompromised patients), encephalitis, myelitis, and cranial neuropathy, including optic neuritis.
 Postherpetic neuralgia is persistence of the pain of herpes zoster for more than 4 to 6 weeks after the rash disappears (Portenoy et al 1986).
 For patients who develop zoster after the age of 60, the risk of developing postherpetic neuralgia has been reported to be as high as 50% (de Moragas and Kierland 1957; Ragozzino et al 1982).
 It is also more common after trigeminal ophthalmic division involvement.
 Postherpetic neuralgia may represent a smoldering varicella-zoster virus infection of the dorsal root ganglia (Gilden 1994).

 Herpes zoster can also cause arteritis and stroke.
 Varicella-zoster virus has been detected in the involved blood vessels (Schmidbauer et al 1992; Melanson et al 1996).
 The virus appears to spread to the vessels both hematogenously and through the sensory nerves (Schmidbauer et al 1992).
 Both ischemic and hemorrhagic infarctions are associated with varicella-zoster virus (Kuriowa and Furukawa 1981; Eible 1983).
 Arteritis appears to result from infection and inflammation of intracranial vessels and, particularly with herpes zoster ophthalmicus, has been documented to result in devastating stroke ("herpes zoster ophthalmicus and contralateral hemiplegia") (Bourdette et al 1983; Hilt et al 1983) or hemorrhage (Fukumoto et al 1986).
 A similar syndrome has less frequently occurred after chickenpox (Caekebeke et al 1990; Ichiyama et al 1990).
+Development of multiple cerebral aneurysms with varicella-zoster virus vasculopathy has recently been reported (Liberman et al 2014).
+Varicella-zoster virus antigen has also been found in the temporal arteries of some patients with signs and symptoms of giant cell arteritis, including patients found to be giant cell arteritis–biopsy positive as well as negative (Gilden 2014).

 Varicella-zoster virus encephalitis (zoster encephalitis) in immunocompromised individuals usually develops concurrent with the rash or weeks to months after acute herpes zoster and is characterized by mental status changes and multifocal neurologic deficits (Jemsek et al 1983).
 The small vessel vasculopathy that leads to leukoencephalopathy was first described by Horten and colleagues and confirmed by Morgello and colleagues (Horten et al 1981; Morgello et al 1988).
 Both demyelination and necrosis can be seen in the small vessel disease of varicella-zoster virus encephalitis (Horten et al 1981; Morgello et al 1988; Gray et al 1994; Amlie-Lefond et al 1995).
 Varicella-zoster virus vasculopathy can involve the large and small vessels, and the term varicella-zoster virus vasculopathy, rather than encephalitis, best defines this syndrome (Gilden et al 2002).